• Menu

 But it also means they quickly get bored, frustrated and distressed if they are left alone or ignored for much of the day.

-Border Collies are also notable for retaining a strong herding instinct.
+Border Collies are also notable for their strong herding instincts.
 They might try to round up smaller pets or children which they think have strayed from where they should be.

 Rough Collie vs Border Collie Training